ADVERTISING

 outlook

-The most recent BARB experiments were completed in May, and further publications are in preparation.
-The experiences are also being incorporated into Professor Durante's new ERC project HI-FLASH – Heavy Ion FLASH , for which he recently received another ERC Advanced Grant.
+The latest experiments within the BARB project were completed in May, and further publications are in preparation.
+The findings are also being incorporated into Professor Durante's new ERC project HI-FLASH – Heavy Ion FLASH , for which he recently received another ERC Advanced Grant.